Fru404/Web/README.md

 # Web-Technology-Lab
 Repository Includes all Web Technology Lab Files for every Week.
-Each Week Contains Task to perform
+Each Week Contains Task to be performed